hiweller/colordistance/README.md

 ## Installation

-`colordistance` is still in development, and you can track it at <https://github.com/hiweller/colordistance>.
+The development version of `colordistance` can be found at <https://github.com/hiweller/colordistance>.

-To install the current (largely untested) version of `colordistance` in R:
+To install the development version of `colordistance` in R:

 1. Install the [`devtools`](https://github.com/hadley/devtools) package (`install.packages("devtools")`).